scheinerman/SimpleLife.jl/README.md

 If `A` is a zero-one (integer) matrix, then `life_step(A)` gives the next generation from `A` in Conway's cellular automata Game of Life.
-The `run_life` function shows the progression of the cellular automata on the screen.
+The `life_run` function shows the progression of the cellular automata on the screen.

 ## Functions